innolitics/rdm/rdm/base/software_plan.md

 ## Roles and Responsibilities

 The processes described in this document are designed for a team composed of a project lead and one to four software developers.
-The primary responsibilities of these roles are:

-1. Project lead
-    - requirements gathering
-    - risk analysis
-    - system architecture
-    - work assignment
-    - verifying pull requests
-2. Software developer
-    - refining requirements
-    - refining system architecture
-    - unit level architecture
-    - implementation
-    - unit and integration tests
-    - investigating problem reports.

 The project lead, working on behalf of the manufacturer, is responsible for the safety and utility of the software system built by the team.

 ## Diagram of Software Activates